salmanawanpro/Odoo17-Petroraq-ERP-Customizations/README.md

 - Reporting (PDF, Excel, Dashboard Systems)
 - Odoo Migration & Version Upgrades
 - System Optimization & Performance Tuning

 ---

 ## Notes

-All modules are developed following Odoo best practices with focus on stability, scalability, and maintainability.
-Each component can be deployed independently or as part of a full ERP solution.
+All modules follow Odoo best practices with focus on **scalability, maintainability, and upgrade safety**.
+Each module can work independently or as part of full ERP deployment.